-Ed Sheeran is spotted playing in Ipswich
+Ed Sheeran plays impromptu gig in Ipswich

 - Published

-Ed Sheeran has been spotted playing an impromptu gig in Ipswich.
+Ed Sheeran has played an impromptu gig in Ipswich.

 Crowds gathered to watch the star as he performed his hit song The A Team outside the town hall.

-Speaking to the crowd he said: "I've played so many shows here and have such love for this place - I'm so happy to be back here."
+Speaking to the crowd, he said: "I've played so many shows here and have such love for this place - I'm so happy to be back here."

 The singer grew up in Framlingham in Suffolk and still has a home there, and is also an Ipswich Town fan.